-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Brad Pitt

-The "Fight Club" star suits up with three of his kids—Pax, Shiloh, Maddox—to attend the premiere of mom Angelina Jolie's film, "Unbroken."
+The "Fight Club" star suited up with three of his kids—Pax, Shiloh, Maddox—to attend the premiere of mom Angelina Jolie's film, "Unbroken."

 Photo: